 Multi-stage validation is a promotion technique that allows your customers to qualify for discounts or promo codes when purchasing a product bundle or a second related product.
-This strategy is effective in improving the sales of slow-moving products and increasing basket value.
+This online promotion strategy is effective in improving the sales of slow-moving products and increasing basket value.

 It allows you to sell more while you have your visitors’ attention.
 You have to show your customers that they can get a better deal, meaning more value, by buying certain products.
 This is a strategy that brands like Tarte are using to improve their sales numbers.

 Tarte uses the multi-stage validation strategy to encourage its customers to buy more products.
 In one email campaign, the company used the subject line “1 + 1 = Free shipping” to encourage shoppers to buy two complimentary beauty products.
 In this case, customers qualify for free shipping when they purchase two related products.
 Another example is their ‘pick 5 for 50% off’ offer, as shown below.

 How to implement multi-stage validation offers

 Different industries can take advantage of multi-stage validation like Tarte has done, but taking it a step further.
 Be sure to base your criteria on customer data and product availability.
 Here are a couple of examples: